Introduction to Declension

 Icelandic has four cases instead of two, and nearly every noun and pronoun has all unique forms.
 Below, see the declension pattern of the word hestur (horse).

-Since nouns always have to be in a case and number--there is no equivalent of an infinitive form.
+Since nouns always have to be in a case and number--there is no equivalent of an infinitive form for nouns.
 Instead, the nominative singular form is used to talk about a noun in a non-grammatical context, such as when it appears by itself on a sign, when the word is being discussed in another language, or when the word is written in the dictionary.

 In the next lesson, you will learn more about when each form is used!